 Our pregnancy due date calculator form calculates the conception date and the expected delivery date based on the first day of your last menstrual period.
 This is how most health care providers calculate your due date.

 Note that the dates below are approximate calculations, the real date may be slightly different.
 Only about 5% of births actually take place exactly on the expected due date, most babies are born a week or two before or after.

 How Is Your Due Date Calculated

-Conception occurs only at the time of ovulation and fertilization of the egg (when a sperm meets the egg).
-And this will only happen on one day, which can be so difficult to pin down since we don’t know exactly when a woman ovulates.
+Conception only occurs at the time of ovulation and fertilization of the egg.
+And this will happen on a single day, which can be so difficult to pin down because we don’t know the exact date when a woman ovulated.

 When are you most likely to conceive?

 For most women, ovulation happens around 14 days before menstruation starts.
 Because sperm live 3 to 5 days, conception is more likely to occur when sex takes place a few days before ovulation.

 If your average menstrual cycle is 28 days, you will ovulate on about day 14, and your most fertile days will be 12, 13, and 14.
 Conception is also possible after ovulation but is limited to 12-24 hours after the egg has been released from the ovary.

 Estimating the expected due date and the conception date is rarely exact because it is difficult to know exactly when ovulation occurs.
 This also depends on the length of the menstrual cycle, which may vary from woman to woman.

 Obviously, your due date is only an estimation.
 Most health practitioners use the first day of your last period as the starting point of your 40-week pregnancy.
 But it is also very probable that you will start giving birth any day within a week or two before or after.